 We provide integrated information management solutions and services for the public sector.
-We develop and market a broad line of software products and services to address the IT needs of cities, counties, states, schools, federal agencies, and other government entities.
-In addition, we provide professional IT services to our clients, including software and hardware installation, data conversion, training and for certain clients, product modifications, along with continuing maintenance and support for clients using our systems.
-We also provide subscription-based services such as software as a service ("SaaS"), transaction and payment processing solutions, and electronic document filing solutions ("e-filing"), which simplify the filing and management of court related documents.
-We also provide property appraisal outsourcing services for taxing jurisdictions.
+We develop and market a broad line of software products and services to address the IT needs of public sector entities.
+We provide subscription-based services such as software as a service ("SaaS"), transaction-based fees primarily related to digital government services and online payment processing, and electronic document filing solutions ("e-filing"), which simplify the filing and management of court related documents.
+In addition, we provide professional IT services to our clients, including software and hardware installation, data conversion, training, and for certain clients, product modifications, along with continuing maintenance and support for clients using our systems.
+Additionally, we provide property appraisal outsourcing services for taxing jurisdictions.